GavinAbercrombie/semanticchangeHansard/README.md

 Output: For each WOI, 10 most similar words in each epoch

-to run: `python semanticchangeHansard.py "text file containing list of words of interest"`
+to run: `python semanticchangeHansard.py "<text file containing list of words of interest>"`

 ### Resources